rach7777/monax-may/content/blog/2017/2017-02-02-resilience-bonds-examination.md

 This diagram is purposefully very high level.
 On the left hand side of the diagram one can observe the ecosystem application's validator pool which "runs" the application.
 Probably such an application would utilize a pool of validators that was somewhat equally controlled by a group of sponsor(s) of the instrument, a group of issuer(s) of the instrument, and a group of the investors on the instrument.

 On the top half of the remainder of the diagram we have the interfaces.
 Typically these will be web- or mobile-based interfaces used by the business users of the system.
-They would likely be different and run on different application servers depending on who the participant was.
-The point here is that even though the raw, "base" data everyone is looking at is different, that data can populate applications that have been built by entirely different companies and include interfaces optimized for their various business users' needs.
+They would likely run on different application servers depending on who the participant was.
+The point here is that even though the raw, "base" data everyone is looking at is different, that data can populate user interfaces that have been built and optimized by entirely different companies for their various business users' needs.

 On the bottom half of the diagram are data platforms that are populated very likely by IoT sensor arrays.
 Sensors can easily populate blockchains and be used to provide deterministic outcomes of particular processes at an ecosystem level using smart contract technologies.
 Ideally such IoT sensors would include cryptographic and networking primitives in their software such that they can directly sign data and send that to the ecosystem application via one of the validators.
 Different architectures could require aggregation of data at an IoT data platform level and then sending of the data to the ecosystem application.
 It would depend on a variety of factors such as what data was needed, how certain that data needs to be coming from the sensor, and how much data flow was required.
 For the purposes of this design we have modeled that IoT sensors would be used to detect whether the catastrophic event had occurred which would likely mean that one would be considering very low data volumes and the sensors could be hooked into the blockchain directly.